dirtsimple/postmark/README.md

 Note that `postmark_markdown` and `postmark_html` may be invoked several times or not at all, as they are run whenever `$doc->html(...)` is called.
 If a sync filter or action set `$postinfo['post_content']` or `$postinfo['post_excerpt']` before Postmark has a chance to, these filters won't be invoked unless the filter or action uses `$doc->html(...)` to do the conversion.

-Also note that if you are adding hooks to *any* of these filters, you should also add versioning info to documents during the `postmark_load` filter, so that when your extension is added, removed, or updated, affected documents will be considered "changed" and get re-synced.
+Also note that if you are adding hooks to *any* of these filters, you should also add formatter versioning info to documents during relevant `postmark load` filters, so that when your extension is added, removed, or updated, any affected documents will be considered "changed" and get re-synced.

 ### Document Objects